klavinslab/aquaverse/docs/sharing/export.md

 _New in v2.5.0!_

-Exporting workflows allows you to package up a set of Operation Types, Protocols, Libraries, Sample Type definitions and Container definitions that can be later imported by someone else.
+Exporting workflows allows you to package a set of Operation Types, Protocols, Libraries, Sample Type definitions and Container definitions that can be shared and imported by someone else.
+Aquarium supports two ways to share a workflow.
+One is by generating a workflow file that can be shared to someone else.
-You can either generate a workflow file (with a .aq extension), or you can generate an entire Github repository and webpage for your workflow that allows users to read through all the documentation for your workflow before importing it, and to, for example, post issues and questions about the workflow.
+Using Aquarium, you can generate an entire Github repository and webpage for your workflow that allows users to read the workflow documentation before importing it, and to, for example, post issues and questions about the workflow.

 ## Github Parameters or Direct Export